 sudo apt install youtube-dl

-- For help using the command prompt in Windows, see How to use the Windows command line.
+- For help using the command prompt in Windows, see: How to use the Windows command line (DOS).

-YouTube-dl has many options, but here we'll just cover the basics: downloading video, and downloading audio.
+YouTube-dl has many options.
+Here, we cover the basics: downloading video, and downloading audio.

 Downloading a video